Chris Blight

-Chris Blight (born October 14, 1982) is a Canadian professional ice hockey right winger who currently plays for the Dundee Stars of Elite Ice Hockey League.
+Chris Blight (born October 14, 1982) is a Canadian professional ice hockey right winger who last played for the Dundee Stars of Elite Ice Hockey League.

 Playing career

 Blight played four-years of hockey for Clarkson University of the NCAA starting in 2001.
 He was ranked 156th in the NHL draft by NHL central scouting for the 2002 draft.
 After college hockey he signed with the Toledo Storm of the ECHL as an undrafted free agent.
 A prolific scoring career in the ECHL allowed him to be signed by many AHL teams during his four-year career in North America.
 He was signed by the Reading Royals on 4 October 2010.